Comparison: PingOne Advanced Services and PingOne Cloud Platform

 Authentication adapters

-The PingOne Cloud Platform and {p1advanced} support a wide variety of adapters to connect your authentication applications and services to the platform:
+The PingOne Cloud Platform and PingOne Advanced Services support a wide variety of adapters to connect your authentication applications and services to the platform:

-PingOne Advanced Services also supports the OpenToken adapter, Agentless Integration Kit, and Azure AD Certificate-Based Authentication (CBA), which enables users to authenticate directly with client certificates (X.509) against Azure AD.
+PingOne Advanced Services also supports the OpenToken adapter, the Agentless Integration Kit, and Microsoft Entra certificate-based authentication (CBA), which enables users to authenticate directly with client certificates (X.509) against Microsoft Entra ID.

 Authentication policies